 As a company, Marvel has a long history of displaying an impressive maturity on social issues and has long been a creative beacon of equality.
 Some fans have criticized the Marvel Cinematic Universe for falling foul of Hollywood tropes and simplifying or flattening the personalities of some of the female characters.
 Others have felt that Scarlet Johansson’s Black Widow is needlessly sexualized, with every fight sequence seeming to involve her wrapping her legs around someone’s head and striking a sexy pose to commemorate each downed henchman.

 The legacy of the comics themselves, however, is unquestionable and continues to this day.
+Their long-standing rivalry with DC is the subject of many a dc vs. marvel analysis on various sites and blogs on the internet, but Marvel continues to forge their own path and show their characters in line with today’s culture and society.
 2011 saw the Spiderman series rebooted with a black character donning the web slinger’s outfit for the first time.
 Marvel’s positive portrayal of women shows that their value as scientists is equal to their male counterparts and has been one of the factors that have helped contribute to an increasingly diverse scientific community.
 There is still much to be done in encouraging young girls and women to pursue science educationally, the gaps in terms of both pay and opportunities are rapidly shrinking.

 What is interesting is that Marvel has a knack for portraying nurses as fully fleshed out characters whose roles extend beyond what one might think of as the ‘traditional’ roles of a female nurse, making them as relevant to the story as the main hero.